Rampant sexual exploitation of differently-abed; more in rural areas

-“Sexual exploitation of differently-abled children and adolescents is rampant and often, the deaf and dump and mentally challenged children are the most exploited among the disabled lot.
+“Sexual exploitation of differently-abled children and adolescents is rampant and often, the speech impaired, hearing impaired and mentally challenged children are the most exploited among the disabled lot.
 Children from poor families are often targeted by someone in the same neighbourhood, as the chances of the differently-abled children opting for a legal recourse is so remote,” said differently-abled rights activist, TNM Nathan, Founder President of the December 3 Movement.

 “I have come across many cases of differently-abled adolescent girls and women getting pregnant following assault and often their families desist from filing a police complaint due to the stigma,” Nathan said.